Royders/VUE_Tutorial-1/README.md

 </div>
 </template>
 ```
 Import the child-component, add it to the components Object and create a listener to it.
 Again ` @termChange="onTermChange"`is the short form for ` v-on:termChange="onTermChange"`.
 The event the parent component is listening for must have the same name, as the emitting child component.
+In this case: `termChange`.

 # How to start the Project